UEC European Track Championships – Women's omnium: Medalists

 The women's omnium has been contested since before the advent of the full European Track championships, but can be broadly divided between a pre-Olympic event, and the Olympic event.
 For two years, a separate 'Omnium sprint' event was also held.

 The most successful cyclist in the event before its Olympic inclusion was Olga Slyusareva who took six titles in seven years for Russia between 1998 and 2005.
 Following its Olympic inclusion, double-Olympic champion Laura Kenny holds the record for four titles and two silver medals, with Katie Archibald her closest challenger with three titles and a silver.
-The Great Britain pairs dominance' is notable, as each nation can, as is common in such events, only enter one athlete – as such, Kenny and Archibald have never faced each other at European level.
+The Great Britain pairs dominance' is notable, as each nation can, as is common in such events, only enter one athlete – as such, Kenny and Archibald have never faced each other at Olympic, world or European level, while the event is not held at the Commonwealth Games.
 Only Dutch racer Kirsten Wild with two titles, three silvers and a bronze has more than one title win outside these three.